Health Benefits: Why Figs Are Good for Your Body

 - Blood sugar control: A study published in the Journal of Ethnopharmacology found that figs may help to improve blood sugar control in people with diabetes

 - Lower blood pressure: A study published in the Journal of Hypertension found that figs may help to lower blood pressure in people with hypertension.
-Uses of Figs:
+How to Use Figs: Fresh, Dried, and More

 - Eating fresh: Figs can be eaten fresh as a snack or used in recipes such as salads, sandwiches, and desserts.